dober-man/xc-re-vk8s/README.md

 ### Download your Kubeconfig file (optional)
 You can use the kubeconfig file locally to manage resources in XC Console vK8s and/or you can manage resources directly within the XC Console by pasting in your yaml definitions.
+We will look at both methods.

 Distributed Apps -> Applications -> Virtual K8s -> Click the "3 dots" under the Actions menu on the far right -> Kubeconfig -> (select a security conscious expiration date and treat this file appropriately as it contains highly sensitive data.